What is Medical Gap?

 What is Frank's Gap Cover?

 All of Frank's hospital covers come with Gap Cover.
 If your doctor charges more than the MBS, Frank will cover you for up to 20% above the MBS (so you get up to 120% of the MBS).
-There are two examples of how you might be billed by your provider

-2. Known Gap – anything that your doctor charges above 120% of the MBS will be an out of pocket cost payable by you.
+If your Doctor charges up to 120% of the MBS there will be no out of pocket doctors’ fees for you to pay following the service.
+Anything that your doctor charges above 120% of the MBS will be an out of pocket cost payable by you.
 Your doctor should discuss this with you prior to your procedure

 What is not covered by Gap Cover?